 Hoosier Uplands Hospice covers Lawrence, Washington, Orange, Crawford and Martin counties, and portions of Harrison, Scott, Clark, Jackson, Perry and Dubois counties

-Lee Grimes, Volunteer Coordinator, Phyllis Morris, RN, Martina Wilcoxen, LPN, Linda Fisher, RN, Patient Care Coordinator, and
+Lee Grimes, Volunteer Coordinator, Diane Reynolds, RN, Martina Wilcoxen, LPN, Linda Fisher, RN, Patient Care Coordinator, and

 Hoosier Uplands Hospice is celebrating 20 years of service to our neighbors!